Domestic Partnerships and Same sex marriage (SSM) in Nevada

-- Year 2011: A poll by Public Policy Polling found 44% wanted a ban on SSM; 45% supported SSM; 11% had no opinion or didn't answer.
-5 The year 2011 was the time when national polls also reached parity and the number of people who supported SSM started to outnumber those who opposed SSM.
+Year 2011: A poll by Public Policy Polling found 44% wanted a ban on SSM; 45% supported SSM; 11% had no opinion or didn't answer.
+5 2011 was also the year when national polls also reached parity and the number of people who supported SSM started to outnumber those who opposed SSM.

-- Year 2012: Another poll by Public Policy Polling found that 42% were opposed to SSM while 47% were in favor; 11% had no opinion or didn't answer.
+Year 2012: Another Nevada poll by Public Policy Polling found that 42% were opposed to SSM while 47% were in favor; 11% had no opinion or didn't answer.
 5

 So, we can see how Hansen's implied assertion that an overwhelming percentage of Nevadeans opposed SSM is true, but only for the early years in the 21st Century.
 Today, people in Nevada want marriage to be available to both opposite-sex and same-sex couples, by a margin of 15 percentage points.
 The margin is steadily growing.

 Hanson's second assertion is that there is no difference between marriages and domestic partnerships.
 This would be easy to check: A polling agency could simply ask a few hundred married couples whether they would be willing to exchange their marriage certificate for a domestic partnership document.
 I suspect that very few would be willing.